“The airport is

 In spite of

-everything, the next day I decide to take a taxi into town.
+everything, the next day I decided to take a taxi into town.
 ‘Show

 me whatever you think would be interesting,’ I tell the driver.
 He